Federal Commission on School Safety

-Over the next few months, the Commission will host formal commission meetings, field visits and listening sessions.
-The formal meetings will include Commission members Secretary of Education Betsy DeVos, Attorney General Jeff Sessions, Secretary of Health and Human Services Alex Azar, and Secretary of Homeland Security Kirstjen Nielsen, as well as subject matter experts.
-During field visits, select members of the Commission will travel to schools throughout the country to observe and learn about best practices in school safety; and listening sessions will provide an opportunity for the public to give input on ways to make schools safer.
+In the months following the President's establishment of the Federal Commission on School Safety, the Commission hosted formal commission meetings, field visits, and listening sessions.
+The formal meetings included Commission members Secretary of Education Betsy DeVos, then-Attorney General Jeff Sessions (and later former Acting Attorney General Matthew Whitaker), Secretary of Health and Human Services Alex Azar, and then-Secretary of Homeland Security Kirstjen Nielsen, as well as subject matter experts.
+During field visits, members of the Commission travelled to schools throughout the country to observe and learn about best practices in school safety; and listening sessions provided an opportunity for the public to give input on ways to make schools safer.

 Chair, Betsy DeVos